-No matter how elaborate the wedding feast or that every guest has been stuffed to an inch of his or her life, everyone in this community always has a little room left for a Sulaimani.
+No matter how big or small is the wedding feast, every guest is given stuff to an inch of his or her life, everyone in this community always has a little room left for a Sulaimani.
 Simmered to the right shade of gold in huge vats, the tea is served in tiny glasses, occasionally with a few strands of saffron.

 So integral is the sunset-coloured chai to the rhythm of life in Kerala that it finds several mentions in the state’s cultural landscape.
 Legendary Malayalam writer Vaikom Muhammad Basheer would carry flasks full of his beloved ‘Sulaimani’ with him wherever he went.
 There is even a restaurant called Sulaimani 168 in Thrissur!

-in an effort to reduce (and hopefully eliminate) poverty in the region.
-Operation Sulaimani is based on the Western concept of pay-it-forward (Coffee on the Wall and Food on the Wall), where customers in cafes pay for an extra cup of coffee that, then, is given to any underprivileged person that asks for it.
+In 2015, IAS Prashant Nair ,the District Collector of Calicut started the Operation Sulaimani chai ” food programme as an effort to reduce (and hopefully eliminate) poverty in the region.
+Operation Sulaimani is based on the Western concept of pay-it-forward (Coffee on the Wall and Food on the Wall), where customers in cafes pay for an extra cup of coffee , then, that is given to any underprivileged person who asks for it.
 Inspired by this, the Kerala Hotels and Restaurants Association came together with the District Administration to ensure that no person in Kozhikode goes hungry.
 Coupons for food are available at certain distribution outlets; anyone can collect them, and claim their free hot meal from select eateries.